alejandroalfonsoyero/stepmotor/README.md

 # stepmotor

-A python package for controlling step motors with parallel port
+This is a package developed in python3 for controlling step motors with the parallel port of PCs.